ancientpathsio/ancientpaths/docs/guidebook.md

 :::note Remember

-We’re all in sanctification process to the day we pass from death to life.
+In Christ, we're all in the sanctification process to the day we pass from death to life.
 Just make sure you **_“press on toward the goal for the prize of the upward call of God in Christ Jesus.”_** (Philippians 3:14)

 :::